 Your guide to doing business in Mauritania

-Mauritania is one of western Africa’s most resource-rich nations, but has also struggled with economic challenges throughout its history.
-Located on Africa’s west coast, on the eastern shore of the Atlantic Ocean, Mauritania is ideally placed for international trade links - however, thanks to an agriculture-based economy, did not emerge on the world stage until the 20th century.
-Today, agriculture remains an important part of Mauritania’s economic landscape, but the discovery of deposits of iron, gold and copper has brought diversity and a range of international investment interests to the country.
-In 2001, oil was discovered off Mauritania’s coast: although difficult to exploit, analysis has shown reserves of around 120,000,000 barrels, which represented around a quarter of the state budget ($180 million) by 2006.
-Although Mauritania’s economic progress has been slow over the past decade, notable growth sectors include banking, fossil fuels, mining, agriculture, livestock and tourism.
-In 2017, the World Bank ranked Mauritania 160th on its Ease of Doing Business Survey.
+Located on Africa’s west coast, Mauritania is bordered by Western Sahara and Algeria to the north, and Mali and Senegal to the south.
+One of western Africa’s most resource-rich nations, Mauritania has struggled with economic challenges throughout its history: located on the shores of the Atlantic Ocean, the country is ideally placed for international trade but thanks to an agriculture-based economy, did not emerge on the world stage until the 20th century.
+Agriculture remains an important part of 21st century Mauritania’s financial profile but the discovery of substantial iron, gold, and copper deposits has brought economic diversity and a range of international investment interests.
+In 2001, oil was discovered off Mauritania’s coast: although difficult to exploit, analysis has shown reserves of around 120,000,000 barrels - an amount which represented around a quarter of the state budget ($180 million) in 2006.
+Although Mauritania’s economic progress has been slow over the past decade, notable growth sectors include banking, fossil fuels, mining, agriculture, livestock, and tourism.
+Driven by the export of natural resources, Mauritania’s GDP reached $7.59 billion in 2019 with an estimated 6.7% growth.
+Mauritania is a member of the UN, the AU, AfCFTA and CEN-SAD and was ranked 152 on the World Bank’s Ease of Doing Business Survey 2019.

 Despite a challenging economic environment, interested investors may discover a number of reasons to venture into Mauritania: